Web UI/UX - Front-end Programming - Research - Visual Design

 Supporting scientific research on the effect of climate change on agriculture on a global scale

-The large amount of data that was publicly accessible
+The large amount of historical data that was publicly accessible

 Here I designed some initial concept storyboards while my team and I were in the process of uncovering which features and components were technically feasible and which ones were not.